cdepillabout/evil-nix/README.md

 You can see what this fixed-output derivation looks like in the file [`nix/evil/downloadBitNum.nix`](./nix/evil/downloadBitNum.nix).
-This derivation is refered to as `downloadBitNum` in the `evil-nix` codebase.
+This derivation is referred to as `downloadBitNum` in the `evil-nix` codebase.

 `downloadBitNum` is then wrapped with a simple (non-fixed-output) derivation that inspects the output of `downloadBitNum`.
 This simple derivation is